AmandeepTomar/KotlinBasics/README.md

 - Suspending function , A function with a `suspend` modifier called suspended function.
     - It is call from another suspended function or coroutine scope.
     - It can not be call from normal function.
-    - We can call the normal function fro inside a coroutine.
+    - We can call the normal function from inside a coroutine.

 ```kotlin